pranavAL/Semantic_Fidelity-and-Egoshots/README.md

-Egoshots, an ego-vision life-logging dataset and semantic fidelity metric to evaluate diversity in image captioning models
+Egoshots dataset and semantic fidelity metric to evaluate diversity in image captioning models
 =====